janvorwerk/next-auth-login-form/README.md

 ## To run

-To give it a try, simply visit https://next-auth-login-form.vercel.app/

 To run locally, you have to create an `.env.local` file at the root of the project with NextAuth configuration:

     # next-auth